Symmetry of hypersurfaces with symmetric boundary: The Cauchy-Kovalevskaya theorem

-In order to apply the Cauchy-Kovalevskaya theorem, we only need to verify the non-characteristic condition \eqref{non-cha}.
+To apply Theorem \ref{CK}, we only need to verify the non-characteristic condition \eqref{non-cha}.
 Under the coordinates $(x^1=t,x^2,\cdots,x^n)$, the principal part of $L[u]$ can be written as $L^0[u]=\sum_{i,j=1}^n A_{ij}(x,Du)\partial_{i}\partial_{j}u$.
-Since we have shown that the operator $L$ is elliptic and the ellipticity is coordinate-free, the coefficient matrix $(A_{ij}(x,Du))$ is positive definite.
-In particular it follows that the main diagonal element $A_{11}$ is positive.
-Hence the surface $t=0$ is non-characteristic at the origin of $\mathbb{R}^n$ on the solution $u$ to \eqref{Cauchy2R}.
+Since the operator $L$ is elliptic and the ellipticity is coordinate-free, the coefficient matrix $(A_{ij}(x,Du))$ is positive definite and in particular the element $A_{11}$ is positive.
+Hence the hypersurface $t=0$ is non-characteristic at the origin of $\mathbb{R}^n$ for solution $u$ of \eqref{Cauchy2R}.

-Now by the Cauchy-Kovalevskaya theorem, the Cauchy problem \eqref{Cauchy2R} has a unique analytic solution locally.
-Obviously, $u\equiv0$ is a trivial real analytic solution to \eqref{Cauchy2R}, hence $u=\Phi\equiv0$ is just this unique solution. \end{proof} \begin{rem} Actually, we only use the uniqueness part of the Cauchy-Kovalevskaya theorem.
-Let $u$ be a real analytic solution to \eqref{CKeq} realizing \eqref{CKdata} and $\partial^m_tu(0,\bar{x})=\gamma$.
-By assuming the non-characteristic condition, we can use the implicit function theorem to get
+According to Theorem \ref{CK}, the Cauchy problem \eqref{Cauchy2R} has a unique real analytic solution locally.
+As $u\equiv0$ provides a trivial solution to \eqref{Cauchy2R}, $u=\Phi\equiv 0$ in $\Sigma$. \end{proof} \begin{remark} Actually, we only use the uniqueness part of Theorem \ref{CK}.
+Let us include a simple proof of this.
+Assume that $u$ is a real analytic solution to \eqref{CKeq} realizing \eqref{CKdata} and $\partial^m_tu(0,\bar{x})=\gamma$.
+Under the non-characteristic condition \ref{non-cha}, we can utilize the implicit function theorem to get